 What is ordination in the United Church of Christ?

-What's the first step if I'm feeling a call?
+What is the first step if I'm feeling a call?

-First, you must be member in good standing of a congregation within the North Texas Association of the United Church of Christ for at least a year before you can be considered by the Committee on Ministry for acceptance as a Member In Discernment, which is the first stage on a path that may lead to ordination.
-To become a Member in Discernment (MiD) you will also need to be sponsored by your local pastor and congregation, so the first step is to talk to your pastor.
-She/He/They will help shepherd you through this process of discernment.
+First, you must be a member in good standing of a congregation within the North Texas Association, UCC, for at least a year before you can be considered by the Committee on Ministry for acceptance as a Member in Discernment: the first step on a path that may lead to ordination.
+To become a Member in Discernment (MiD) you will also need to be sponsored by your local pastor and congregation.
+Your pastor will help shepherd you through this process of discernment.

 Where do I find more information?

 To see the general guidelines for ministry in the United Church of Christ, please see the Manual on Ministry.
 Please note that the Manual on Ministry is a guideline for associations, but the North Texas Association holds authority to approve candidates and maintain oversight of ministers.

 Ordained ministers in the UCC have a bachelor's degree from an accredited university, a Master of Divinity from an accredited seminary, approval from their association for ordination pending a call, and a call to ministry in the United Church of Christ.
 In special circumstances, there are alternate paths to ministry.
 For more information, consult the UCC's Manual Ministry.

 How do I gain approval for ordination pending a call in the NTA?